Rock the Red Kettle concert to benefit Harvey victims

 Event organizers hope to raise at least $750,000 for the Salvation Army.
 All proceeds will go directly towards Hurricane Harvey relief.

-Monday, Rock the Red Kettle ATX will hold a celebrity golf tournament at Omni Barton Creek Resport.
+Monday, Rock the Red Kettle ATX will hold a celebrity golf tournament at Omni Barton Creek Resort.
 It will be hosted by pro-golfer Joe Ogilvie.